Slimer210/Slimer210/README.md

 At the same time, I very regret that I joined Science stream.
 Seriously science is a nightmare for me, it totally juiced all my programming time.

 *To be continued...*

+# About my portfolio - Project Slimer

+### Why it's called "Project Slimer"?

+As my Internet name - Slimer, calling it as Project Slimer is more like a character for me.
+For the story of the name, Slimer, I'm gonna write another pages for it.

+### What will be included in your portfolio?

+My projects, skill lists, blog and many more.

 ## How to reach with me?